You can't beat curling up with a book from North Carolina author Nicholas Sparks – except if you're doing it in one of his coastal settings.

-Along with their fictional roles, the cast and crew also took advantage of other area offerings during filming, including: Julianne Hough’s 23rd birthday celebration at Ports of Call; popular Fishy Fishy Cafe, near where much of the film work was done and a favorite with Sparks and the cast and crew; a guided paddling trip with Adventure Kayak Company; and tee times, dining and libations at Oak Island Golf Club.
+Along with their fictional roles, the cast and crew also took advantage of other area offerings during filming, including: Julianne Hough’s 23rd birthday celebration at Ports of Call; popular Fishy Fishy Cafe, a favorite with Sparks and the cast and crew; a guided paddling trip with Adventure Kayak Company; and tee times, dining and libations at Oak Island Golf Club.

 Duhamel, often accompanied by then-wife Fergie of Black Eyed Peas fame, stayed on Oak Island and continues to publicly rave about his time on the island and in Southport.